Republicans were dismayed to learn Trump talked a DACA deal with Democrats

 "In this case the president, the CEO of the country, wanted to test the water with the Democrat contingent in the House and the Senate," he said.
 "This is Donald Trump taking control."

-Rep. Peter Welch, R-Vt., said it wasn't a problem that McConnell and Ryan weren't in the room.
+Rep. Peter Welch, D-Vt., said it wasn't a problem that McConnell and Ryan weren't in the room.

 Any agreement between Trump and Democrats, however, must be approved by House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell in order for it to move through Congress.

-Note: CORRECTION (Sept.
-15, 11:57 a.m.): An earlier version of this article misstated the party affiliation of Rep. Peter Welch.
-He is a Democrat, not a Republican.